What it the world is a Pluton?

 Make sure you check the map at the kiosk at the trailhead so that you note the proper turns.
 The trail is well marked with signs.
 The loop is explained in the link above.
 It will take you by Cedar Rock Falls which is a beautiful spot to take a break, or a swim if it is warm enough.

 Looking Glass Rock trail is more challenging, longer and steeper than the John Rock trail.
 It is a spectacular climb for those who like to climb.
 Therefore, this trail can be challenging and rocky in place.
 Also, one must navigate some pretty rough and washed out places on the trail.
 However, the views are definitely worth the effort.

 In addition, this is a coveted place for rock climbers.
 Also, it is a rare nesting place for peregrine falcons.
 If you are lucky you will see them dive.
 They are spectacular.

-Great Hike and Drive and Swimming
+Great Hiking, Biking and Swimming

 Can be combined nicely with dinner or lunch in Hot Springs

 Picnic tables available by the creek

 Waterfalls, Beautiful Rocks, Views of the River, Picnic opportunities

 Drive to Hot Springs on Hwy 209 N.